znoxx/tbng/doc/01-tbng-install_and_setup_EN.md

 Packages are named as in Debian / Ubuntu.
 Perhaps some names do not match, you may also need to install the python3 modules via pip.
 However, this list should be sufficient to find all required packages.

-**_curl, sudo, network-manager, iptables, nodejs, python3, tor, tor-geoipdb, obfsproxy, obfs4proxy, privoxy, haveged, shellinabox, links, python3-pexpect, python3-requests, python3-lxml, python3-netiface._**
+**_curl, sudo, network-manager, iptables, nodejs, python3, tor, tor-geoipdb, obfsproxy, obfs4proxy, privoxy, haveged, shellinabox, links, python3-pexpect, python3-requests, python3-lxml, python3-netiface, dnsutils_**

 As it mentioned before,  **_Java_** and **_npm_** must be installed also.